Britain's Brainiest: 2002 adult series

+2002 kids series

-For 2002, the show was resurrected, with ten half-hour heats and qualification to a 90-minute grand final show.
+The show was resurrected, with ten half-hour heats and qualification to a 90-minute grand final show.
 The heats were presented by Tess Daly, and the grand final by Carol Vorderman again.
-There was also a format change in 2002, with tie breakers being replaced by "Codexs" after the mammoth tie-break in the 2001 show.
-There were also several spin off shows, such as Britain's Brainiest Footballer and Britain's Brainiest Cabbie after the success of the 2001 show.
-However the 2002 show was not as successful and Celador eventually announced that the series would not return for a third series.
+There was also a format change in 2002, with tie breakers being replaced by "Codexs" after the mammoth tie-break in the 2001 special.

 The winner of the 2002 series was Christopher Guerin, from Birmingham (specialist subject: Thomas Becket).
 He went on to receive three mathematics degrees including one at the University of Cambridge, and as of 2023 is a maths teacher and assistant secondary school principal.